sskeirik/ROSRV/docs/pandoc-source.md

 the monitoring logic.
-ROSRV does this since it essentially replaces ROSmaster, providing but maintains much finer grained control over the overall messaging infrastructure, to the point where it can intervene and stop messages from reaching target nodes if moniting violations are detected.
+ROSRV does this since it essentially replaces ROSmaster, providing but maintains much finer grained control over the overall messaging infrastructure, to the point where it can intervene and stop messages from reaching target nodes if monitoring violations are detected.

 Practically, manually generating C++ code for any practical monitoring use is tedious and error prone.
 Thus, ROSRV relies heavily on ROSMOP